ChionReverie/dotfiles/docs/os/10-install-arch.md

 # Phase 1.0: Install Linux (Arch)

+> The inital Arch installation can be expedited using `archinstall`.
+Neat!

 Be sure to closely examine the [Installation Guide on Arch Wiki](https://wiki.archlinux.org/title/Installation_guide), in case I missed anything of importance.